Is your firewood wet or dry?

 4. Moisture meter

-I do not want to comment on the soap test and moisture meter method, as both are not suitable out in the forest.
+I do not want to comment on the soap test and moisture meter method, as both are unsuitable in the forest.
 The sound test is also not recommendable, as the resulting amplitude and frequency of the sound depend on too many different parameters.
-Only careful examination of the features of a piece of wood and its growing surroundings will help to determine if it is suitable as firewood.
+Only carefully examining the features of a piece of wood and its growing surroundings will help determine if it is suitable as firewood.
 The ‘Dead, Dry and Standing’ guideline should be applied as a standard routine.

 And there is one more test for firewood, which is virtually unknown in Western circles.
-This test is used in the Russian Taiga, where lots of people move regularly into the forests for fishing, hunting, mushroom collection, berry picking, or trapping.
+This test is used in the Russian Taiga, where many people regularly move into the forests for fishing, hunting, mushroom collection, berry picking, or trapping.
 Before they light a fire, they check the firewood by holding the freshly cut edge of the wood to their lips.
-If it feels cold – it’s wet, if it feels warmer – it’s dry.
+If it feels cold – it’s wet; if it feels warmer – it’s dry.
 Additionally, to this temperature sensing, they also smell the wood.
-Their olfactory memory and experience will help them to judge if the wood is dry or not.
+Their olfactory memory and experience will help them judge if the wood is dry.

 Moisture measurements on wood samples